Skip to main content

 AIMS AND LEARNING OUTCOMES

-The fundamental educational objectives of the teaching of Monumental Arts of the European Middle Ages are:
+The teaching of the Monumental Arts of the Middle Ages in Europe has the following objectives:

-to provide students with a wealth of specific knowledge in relation to a given topic and train them to use correct methodologies of approach, analysis, discussion, evaluation and historical contextualisation of medieval artistic documents;
+- to provide students with a wealth of specific knowledge in relation to a given subject;

-to motivate students to study these documents, understood as certificates and monuments of civilization.
+- to motivate students to study, preserve and defend these artistic documents, understood as testimonies, documents and monuments of civilisation.

 PREREQUISITES